Yachting.fr remains open during the May long weekends!

 All boats under 6m

-Classic pulleys are designed for general use on all types of boats.
+Classic blocks are designed for general use on all types of boats.
 They combine a robust structure with excellent load capacity, making them suitable for many common applications.
-Their ball-free operation makes them very competitive for good performance.
+Their ball-less operation makes them very competitive for good performance.

 Friction, from 20mm to 57mm.